 All poems are written by myself and are recited by Bernhard Hench.

-Also available: The limited edition CD-Set
+Also available: The limited edition CD-Set (contact me for availability)

 Off the Map is an exciting album that deals with live performed modular compositions and on-location recordings.
 The result is an incomparable sound that is deep, organic and highly creative.
 Put on your hiking boots and enjoy a trip into the unknown.

 At first there was the idea to simply distribute a sound through different rooms and then mix the recorded tracks to achieve a wide and interesting stereo image.
 But after thinking about it, I thought it would be even better to create the whole music that way.

 I found an empty office where luckily the floor was pulled out during renovation.
 Because of that the rooms offered some very nice reverbs.
 I chose the center room as the control room and arranged my modular setup, my field recorder, a small desk and a chair in the middle of it.
 Then I placed a stereo-pair of cables to each of the two main rooms I chose for the reverberation recordings.
 In each of these rooms there was a pair of speakers and microphones.
 In one room the speakers pointed to a microphone in XY configuration.
 In the other room the speakers pointed away from the microphones in ORTF configuration.
 The third room consisted of one speaker and one cardioid microphone.